Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Preliminaries

+\begin{asym} We define asymptotic vanishing order for $\mathbb{R}$-Cartier divisors, and we collect some basic properties.

-\begin{defn}[Asymptotic vanishing order] Let $X$ be a normal projective variety and $D$ a pseudo-effective $\mathbb{R}$-Cartier divisor on $X$.
+\begin{defn}[Asymptotic vanishing order] Let $X$ be a normal projective variety, and let $D$ be a pseudo-effective $\mathbb{R}$-Cartier divisor on $X$.
 Let $P$ be a prime divisor over $X$.
-We define {\em asymptotic vanishing order} of $P$ with respect to $D$, which we denote $\sigma_{P}(D)$, as follows: We take a projective birational morphism $f\colon Y \to X$ so that $P$ appears as a prime divisor on $Y$.
+We define the {\em asymptotic vanishing order} of $P$ with respect to $D$, denoted by $\sigma_{P}(D)$, as follows: We take a projective birational morphism $f\colon Y \to X$ so that $P$ appears as a prime divisor on $Y$.
 When $D$ is big, we define $\sigma_{P}(D)$ by

 When $D$ is not necessarily big, $\sigma_{P}(D)$ is defined by